 - Wrap each shrimp with one strip of the pre-cooked bacon.

 - Set the bacon-wrapped shrimp on the wire rack, seam side down.
-Return to the 425-degree oven and cook until the shrimp are cooked and the bacon is crispy (8-10 minutes).
+Return to the 425-degree oven.
+Cook until the shrimp are cooked and the bacon is crispy (8 to 10 minutes).

 Comments